Skip to main content

 Accessing this Clinic, Program or Service

 The NICU is located on the 3rd floor of the Women’s and Link Buildings of the IWK.
-To easily find the NICU, enter at the Robie Street entrance and take the purple elevators to the 3rd floor.
+To easily find the NICU, enter on the corner of Robie Street and University Avenue and take the purple elevators to the 3rd floor.
 Look for the NICU signs.
 The NICU is divided into two different units, NICU South and NICU North.
-The same type of care is provided and the same people work in each of these units.
-There is a phone at the NICU entrance for you to gain access to the NICU.
+The same type of care is provided, and the same people work in each of these units.
+There is a phone outside each NICU entrance for you to gain access to the NICU.

 To call the NICU directly, use the following numbers: